saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 ### Which programming languages have been most popular according to last 4 years' survey?

 If there is an absolute winner of the most commonly used languages for the last couple of years, it is certainly JavaScript.
-HTML/CSS, SQL are the last 3 years' competitors of JavaScript whiles Java was in leading position on python over 2017 and 2018.
+HTML/CSS, SQL are the last 3 years' competitors of JavaScript whiles Java was in leading position on Python over 2017 and 2018.
 This picture has changed in favor of Python for last two years.

 |2017        |  2018     | 2019     | 2020     |